meefs/prvhash/README.md

 ## Other Ideas

-PRVHASH, being scalable, potentially allows one to apply "infinite" state variable size in its system, at least in theoretical mathematical analysis.
+PRVHASH, being scalable, potentially allows for the use of an "infinite" state variable size in its system, at least in theoretical mathematical analysis.
-This reasoning suggests that PRVHASH's capacity for generating an infinite bit-sequence is analogous to that of PI.
-This also opens up a notion of "infinitesimal spacing" between isolated frequencies (arising from Fourier analysis of "infinite" bit-sequence).
-Note that PRVHASH does not require any "magic numbers" to function, it is completely algorithmic.
-An alternative
+This implies its capacity to generate an infinite bit-sequence, analogous to that of the mathematical constant Pi.
+Importantly, the system is entirely self-reliant and requires no magic numbers.

-explanation: In the discrete Fourier transform (DFT) domain, such understanding is possible: although usually the length of the transformation window is limited to small values (e.g., 2048 samples), theoretically, this length can be extended to infinity thus producing a spectrum of an infinite number of individual frequency bins.
-Moreover, individual components of such an "infinite" transformation also affect the resulting spectrum, but on an infinitely-precise frequency scale.
-Mathematics forbids manipulating infinities as concrete numbers, but as outlined with the DFT, in the field of discrete series of numbers, infinities can be "accessed", if the spectrum is "mapped" to an infinite scale.
+This also introduces the notion of an "infinitesimal spacing" between isolated frequencies, which arises from the Fourier analysis of an "infinite" bit-sequence.
+This concept can be understood in the discrete Fourier transform (DFT) domain: although the transformation window length is usually limited to small values (e.g., 2048 samples), it can theoretically be extended to infinity.
+This would produce a spectrum with an infinite number of individual frequency bins.

+Moreover, individual samples of such an "infinite" transformation affect the entire resulting spectrum, but on an infinitely precise frequency scale.
+Mathematics forbids manipulating infinities as concrete numbers; however, as outlined with the DFT, infinities can be "accessed" in the field of discrete number series by "mapping" the spectrum to an infinite scale.

-This echoes PRVHASH's design: although its current implementation uses a maximum of 128-bit state variables, the algorithm is theoretically scalable to an infinite size and should remain functional (as practically tested with state variables up to 524288 bits).
-Thus, PRVHASH recreates an analog of the number PI, and it should be possible to prove that existence of an infinite sequence of bits like PI is completely realistic; a person can create such sequence, too (in theory).
+This reflects the design of PRVHASH: while its current implementation uses 128-bit state variables, the algorithm is theoretically scalable to an infinite size and has remained functional in tests with state variables of up to 524,288 bits.
+In this way, PRVHASH generates an analog to the number Pi.
+It should therefore be possible to prove that the existence of an infinite bit sequence like Pi is entirely realistic - a feat that, in theory, a person could also accomplish.

 ### Did Universe Self-Start?

 Mathematics offers an interesting perspective.
-Take in your mind a moment before the "Big Bang".
+Consider a moment before the "Big Bang."
 Did mathematical rules exist at that moment?
-Of course, they did, or otherwise there would be no equation-definable "Big Bang".
+Of course, they did;
+otherwise, there would be no equation-definable "Big Bang."
 The span of existence of mathematical rules cannot be estimated, so one might assume they are eternal.
-On top of that, PRVHASH practically proves that entropy can self-start from zero-, or "raw" state, or "nothing", if mathematical rules exist prior to that.
+On top of that, PRVHASH practically proves that entropy can self-start from a zero, or "raw" state, or "nothing," if mathematical rules existed prior to that.

 ### Combinatorics in PRNG

-As the author of PRVHASH, I would like to point out some long-standing misconception in relating "combinatorics" to "random numbers".
-Historically, cryptography was based on a concept of permutations, mixed with some sort of mathematical operations: most hashes and ciphers use such "constructs".
+As the author of PRVHASH, I would like to address a long-standing misconception about the relationship between "combinatorics" and "random numbers."
+Historically, cryptography has been built on permutations combined with mathematical operations - a model most hashes and ciphers follow.
-However, when viewing a system as having some "combinatorial capacity" or the number of bit combinations a given system may have, and combining this understanding with "random permutations", it may give a false understanding that "uniform randomness" may generate any combination within the limits of "combinatorial capacity", with some probability.
-In fact, "uniform randomness" imposes a limit on "sparseness" of random bit-sequences it generates since a suitably long, but "too sparse" bit-sequence cannot be statistically called uniformly-random at its shorter spans.
-Thus, "combinatorial capacity" of a system, when applied to random number generation, transforms into a notion of ability of a system to generate independent uniformly-random number sequences.
-Which means that two different initial states of a PRNG system may refer to different "isolated" PRNG sequences.
-This is what happens in PRVHASH: on entropy input the system may "jump" or "converge" into an unrelated random sub-sequence.
+However, when we consider a system's "combinatorial capacity" (the total number of possible bit combinations) in the context of "random permutations," it can create a false impression.
+This impression is that "uniform randomness" is capable of generating any combination within that combinatorial capacity with a certain probability.

+In fact, "uniform randomness" imposes a limit on "sparseness" of random bit-sequences it generates, since a suitably long but "too sparse" bit-sequence cannot be statistically called uniformly random over its shorter spans.
+Thus, the "combinatorial capacity" of a system, when applied to random number generation, transforms into a measure of its ability to generate independent, uniformly-random sequences.
+This means that two different initial states of a PRNG may produce different "isolated" sequences.
+This is what happens in PRVHASH: upon an entropy input, the system may "jump" or "converge" into an unrelated random sub-sequence.

-In other words, based on the author's PRNG practice and intuition regarding PRNGs, when PRNG output is limited to 64 or 128 bits, the usual `1/(2^N)` linear probability of generating a specific combination of bits holds, but with larger output (256 bits and above), regardless the size of state space, the probability of generating sequences with extreme sparseness becomes effectively zero, meaning the generator's output occupies only a subset of the theoretical combinatorial space: sparse combinations map to less sparse combinations, reducing the effective combinatorial capacity.
-This intuition, if rigorously proven valid, may have adverse effects on cryptography as a whole.
+The author's intuition, based on PRNG practice, is that while the standard `1/(2^N)` probability model holds for smaller outputs (64 or 128 bits), it breaks down for larger ones (256 bits and above).
+Regardless of the state space size, the probability of generating sequences with extreme sparseness becomes effectively zero.
+Consequently, the generator's output occupies only a subset of the theoretical combinatorial space, as sparse combinations map to less sparse ones, thereby reducing the effective combinatorial capacity.
+If rigorously proven, this principle could have adverse implications for cryptography as a whole.

 ### Birthday Paradox